Standard User Guide

 How can I install my own packages on Noteable?

 Additional packages can be installed from the terminal or from within a notebook (prefacing commands with !).
-For more information on how to access and use the terminal, please refer to the subsection labelled The terminal.
+For information on how to install your won packages, go to Can I install my own packages on Noteable? in the FAQs page.

 Moving file to a folder